Preface content

 European Directive 2010/63 and the amended ASPA require extensive project evaluation, taking into consideration ethical implications associated with the use of animals in scientific research.
 This is pivotal to project authorisation, and requires the implementation of the principles of replacement, reduction and refinement (the 3Rs) in those projects.

-The process enables the Establishment Holder to meet in full the Standard Conditions for holding the Establishment Licences at both sites and to provide assurance that all aspects of the 3R’s have been fully considered in new applications and throughout the life of projects.
+The process enables the establishment holder to meet in full the Standard Conditions for holding the establishment licences at both sites and to provide assurance that all aspects of the 3R’s have been fully considered in new applications and throughout the life of projects.

 All research using animals at The Pirbright Institute is considered at the Animal Welfare Ethical Review Body (AWERB).
 The AWERB has a remit to consider and review ethical issues regarding the operation of Animals (Scientific Procedures) Act 1986 (ASPA).

-However before any projects reach consideration by the AWERB, The Pirbright Institute has a prescribed process in place for all Project Licence holders – this is a rigorous process which should culminate in the submission of an application to the AWERB.
+However before any projects reach consideration by the AWERB, The Pirbright Institute has a prescribed process in place for all project licence holders – this is a rigorous process which should culminate in the submission of an application to the AWERB.
 The key steps are as follows:

-• A potential Project Licence holder nomination is considered by the Institute’s Science Committee;
+• A potential project licence holder nomination is considered by the Institute’s Science Committee;

 • With the Science Committee’s approval, nominee will be required to pass accredited Home Office modular training;